modqhx/coding-challenge/README.md

     - Every tweets needs to be processed even if it has no hashtags, (as stated in FAQ)
-    - If there is 1 or no hashtags in the tweet, rolling average is 0
+    - If there is 1 or no hashtags in the tweet, rolling average is 0 and no new node is added to the graph
     - An alternate version of this program has been provided in the src folder using a separate 'Graph' class which calculates edges, adds vertices dynamically, and calculates degree of a vertex
+    - Tested on ipython notebook, spyder and terminal
+    - Unit Tests:
+    - Tested on Unix(MacOSX) and Linux
+    - Not tested with Streaming API